 KeyNote – enriching over 21,000 lives through music education

 The Israel Philharmonic Orchestra’s Education and Outreach programs bring music to the audience of the future through music education and community involvement.
 Classical music is used as a vehicle for teaching respect and confidence, which in turn enriches the cultural life of Israel.
-The two arms, KeyNote and Sulamot: Music for Social Change, have a diverse reach, bringing programming to Jewish, Arab-Israeli, immigrant, religious and secular schools, from kindergartens to high schools, throughout Israel.
+KeyNote has a diverse reach, bringing programming to Jewish, Arab-Israeli, immigrant, religious and secular schools, from kindergartens to high schools, throughout Israel.
 Utilizing music as the common denominator, these programs encourage a shared passion for culture that has infinite possibilities for the next generation.

 In 2000, the Israel Philharmonic founded the KeyNote Program.
 At the time, the goals were fairly simple – solve the problem of a shrinking audience for classical music by entering new markets and giving back to the community.
 However, it quickly became clear that this program was able to do much more, and, indeed, was filling a cultural and social vacuum, both in the school system and in Israeli society.